Are you asking yourself, "What do I do with all the old family pictures that have been passed down to me that no one wants?"

 Use the website's internal mail systems to send an email describing the collections you have and asking whether that person would be interested in having them shipped to them.
 Be willing to pay for or split the postage cost with those who agree to accept the collection.

 If these extended members do not want the collection, ask whether they know of another family member who would.
-It's possible that a family member isn't active on the family trees you visited.
+A family member may not be active on the family trees you visited.

 Reach Out to Historical and Genealogical Societies